CatelloTheDataProjectManager/The-Weather-Today-In-Paris/README.md

 ## OpenWeather API Connection
 To access real-time weather data, an OpenWeather API key is required.
 The project ensures a seamless connection by retrieving the key from a configuration file.
 Users are prompted if the key is missing, ensuring a smooth setup process.

+## NoSQL database solutions

+Database solutions that offer alternative approaches to data storage and management compared to traditional relational databases.
+The choice between MongoDB and HBase depends on the specific requirements of the application and the type of data being stored.

+- ***MongoDB*** is particularly well-suited for storing semi-structured data, where the schema can vary from document to document.
+Semi-structured data can take many forms, such as JSON documents, XML documents, or CSV files with varying numbers of columns.
+- Instead Sparse data is often stored in ***HBase***, where each row can have many columns, but only a small fraction of the columns may have values.
+HBase is optimized for sparse data, because it stores only the non-empty cells, which can result in significant space savings compared to traditional relational databases.

+###### (If you are interested in exploring a project that uses HBase database, you can check out the following link: [HBase Database Project](https://github.com/CatelloTheDataProjectManager/HBaseDatabase/blob/main/README.md)

 ## MongoDB Integration
 Weather data is stored in MongoDB using the `pymongo` library.
 The MongoDB Compass connection is established to retrieve and visualize stored data easily.